 There would be no Denver metro area if it not for the fantastic gold mines that were discovered in Central City and Black Hawk.
 Tens of thousands of miners followed the main route from Denver to the gold fields, which required leaving from Golden and traveling up Clear Creek Canyon.
 Today, you can drive the same route the railroad took, driving west on Hwy.
 6 for an exciting excursion through tunnels, along cliffs above the roaring creek, and beneath towering sheer rock walls.

 Eventually, a bike and hiking trail will stretch from Golden all the way to Idaho Springs and beyond -- a 65-mile trail along the banks of Clear Creek.
-A new1.75 mile-stretch, the Gateway segment, just opened further extending the paved bike/hike trail from downtown Golden into Clear Creek Canyon and offering outstanding views as you walk along the rushing creek.
+Already there are four miles of trails along the creek just 11 miles from Golden that can be accessed from four parking lots.
+A new 1.75 mile-stretch of the paved bike/hike trail from downtown Golden into the mouth of the canyon is now open, it's called the Peak to Plains Trail.

 Traveling along Hwy.
 6, Mayhem Gulch is a good place to stop for a walk.
+There are not many aspens in the canyon, but you’ll love the fast-moving creek and scenic views.
 Keep your eyes peeled for big horn sheep who live in the canyon and for rock climbers, who scale almost every cliff in sight.

 Hiking Under a Canopy of Cottonwoods

 Don’t forget that aspens are not the only tree that turns gold in autumn.
-Their cousin, the cottonwood (both trees are members of the poplar family) turn just as colorful.
+Their cousin, the cottonwood (both trees are members of the poplar family), turns just as colorful.
 However, because of their lower elevations (cottonwoods live at 5,000-8,000 feet), the cottonwood turns later in the season and can have beautiful color for all of October and even up to Thanksgiving.

 Golden’s most popular walk (selected by Westword as the best walk on the Front Range) is the Clear Creek Trail, which offers all forms of recreation, from strolling to biking.
-The Trail was just extended and now stretches well in to Clear Creek Canyon and all the way down to the South Platte River in Denver, 19 miles away, offering a tree-lined path with horseback riding, biking, hiking – and even gold panning along its banks.
+The paved, mostly level recreational trail stretches from the beginnings of Clear Creek Canyon in the Foothills of the Rocky Mountains, all the way down to the South Platte River in Denver, 19 miles away, offering a tree-lined path with horseback riding, biking, hiking – and even gold panning along its banks.
 Golden’s back streets are also lined with colorful cottonwoods, as are many parks downtown.